15 Sinus Pressure Points for Instant Relief (With Illustrated Guide)

 Frequently Asked Questions

-How quickly do pressure points work?
+How quickly do sinus pressure points work?

-Can I press too hard?
+Can you press sinus pressure points too hard?

 The Bottom Line